Haleshot/Object_Detection/README.md

 ## Learning Outcomes

-By working on this project, you will:
+By working on this project, I have:

 - Gained practical experience with object detection and classification techniques using YOLOv8.
 - Understandood the workflow of building a computer vision application with a Flask-based dashboard.